 Bed pads are an essential item as a part of the management of incontinence or leakage from catheters.
 It is a square or rectangle of absorbent material placed under the affected person to absorb urine.
 Bed pads can be washable or disposable.

 Washable bed pads can usually absorb more than disposables.
 They perform better after a few washes.

 Some washable pads have tuck-in flaps which help to hold the pad in place.

 It is best to buy at least three – one in use, one in the wash and one ready.
 The initial expense is more, but if you use them for a long time you will save a lot of money.

 You have to be able to wash and dry them.
 A cool wash and tumble dry is sufficient.

-You have nothing to throw away.
-They are better for the environment.
+You have nothing to throw away, so they are better for the environment.